 - Successfully complete a personal interview

-All prerequisite science courses must be completed at CU or through AP exam, and cannot have been previously completed at another institution.
+All prerequisite science courses must be completed at Concordia, and cannot have been previously completed at another institution.
 If a prerequisite science course is repeated, the first, original grade will be considered when determining whether or not the student is eligible for priority admission.
 CU students who meet these requirements are not required to take the GRE.

 To qualify for the priority admission, students must apply to CUW using the "Early Decision" option in PTCAS.
 Students from CU who do not apply for "Early Decision" will not be granted priority admission, will have to take the GRE, and will have their applications considered with all applicants to the program in that year.